hierarchical-expressed-semantic-stack/-SFH-DFH-AI-Grounding-Layer-Not-a-Truth-Engine-/README.md

 - hallucinates missing details to “complete” an answer
 - cannot reliably anchor “what the domain *means* by this term”

-SFH/DFH fixes the missing starting point:
+HESS/DFH fixes the missing starting point for search engones and AI:

 - **one place to begin**
 - **one deterministic structure**